GrantBirki/tgct/content/posts/tgct/index.md

 > My full blood panel results from 10/06/2023

-The doctor *still* was suspicious so he continued with the hip aspiration with the goal of sampling fluid from inside my hip for any pathogens.

-The hip aspiration was one of the most painful things I have ever experienced.
-The proceeded started with my doctor saying that he "really had done these on the hip before".
-I was laid on a table and they injected tiny needles with local anesthetic into my hip before they inserted a much larger needle to draw out the fluid.
-The much larger needle was guided by x-ray imaging and I was told to stay completely still.
-First, the anesthetic had almost no effect and I could feel the needle going into my hip.
-I was biting my lip so much it began to bleed so I switch to biting my hand and cussing.
-The doctor was having a very difficult time getting fluid out and I was unable to stay still due to the pain.
-A nurse then gave me a self-administered tube of nitrous oxide to help with the pain.
-I began to huff nitrous like my life depended on it and before I knew it I was so high that sound began to become distorted.
-The doctor and the x-ray technician began to argue, the needle got stuck, and they had to start over from a new angle.
-The doctor was finally able to remove 6ccs of fluid from my right hip.
-I left the appointment, violently high on nitrous, and in a wheelchair.

-> If for some reason I ever need to get a hip aspiration again, I think I will skip it and take my $800 and spend it on medical grade nitrous oxide instead 😂. *0/10*

-The last of my results to come through was my MRI.
-It took a few days for the final report to come back as a third party radiologist had to review the images in Denver.
+The last of my results to come through was my MRI (without contrast).
+It took a few hours for the final report to come back as a third party radiologist had to review the images in Denver.
 The doctor called me from his personal cell phone after the office had closed to read the results to me.
+This was all in the same day.

 **Doctor**: "The MRI came back and it looks like you have a labral tear in your right hip.
 We also see a large amount of inflammation in the joint and bone edema.
 The radiologist has also suggested that there is a mass and synovial inflammation that represents PVNS."